mayasharma2110/Bookworm/README.md

 * The new review page will contain a form which allows signed in users to create a new review for a book.
 This will include a dropdown for the book that is being revewed, recommend yes/no field, start out of 5 field and review comment (free text field).

-* The manage books page will contain a list of all current books in the database and a link which allows signed in users to add a new book to the database/site.
-Admin will also be able to update or delete existing books in the database from this page.
+* The manage books page will contain a list of all current books in the database.
+This will be accessible to admin only and allow them to view all books in the database and a links which allow them to a new book and update/delete an existing one.
+Users who are not admin and logged in will be able to add a new book to the database but not update or delete any existing ones.

 * The manage genres page will contain a list of all current genres in the database.
-This will be accessible to admin only and allow them to view all genres in the database and a link to allow them to add a new genre and update/delete an existing one.
+This will be accessible to admin only and allow them to view all genres in the database and a links which allow them to add a new genre and update/delete an existing one.

 ### Skeleton